Raft Guide (Grade 3)

 How should I prepare for the assessment?

-Before your assessment, you need to attend the Advanced White Water Safety and Rescue training.
+Before your assessment, you need to attend the Advanced White Water Safety.
 This course will support you to consider safe practices, provide practical solutions to common issues and appropriate responses to incidents, providing peace of mind when venturing out onto more demanding rivers.
 Alternatively, you could attend the Rescue 3 WRT Pro Award.

 There are lots of ways you can prepare for your assessment.
 It is important that you take an active role in deciding the appropriate training and experience that you need.
 You could book onto the British Canoeing Raft Guide Training course to support you in developing the required skills.
 Alternatively, you can choose bespoke learning opportunities to support your development stage.
 Find out more on the content tab.